Reviewing Gazit Globe (GZTGF) & Its Competitors

-Gazit Globe (OTCMKTS: GZTGF) is one of 72 publicly-traded companies in the “Real estate” industry, but how does it weigh in compared to its peers?
-We will compare Gazit Globe to related companies based on the strength of its institutional ownership, valuation, earnings, analyst recommendations, dividends, risk and profitability.
+Gazit Globe (OTCMKTS: GZTGF) is one of 72 publicly-traded companies in the “Real estate” industry, but how does it weigh in compared to its rivals?
+We will compare Gazit Globe to related businesses based on the strength of its earnings, risk, institutional ownership, dividends, profitability, analyst recommendations and valuation.

 Profitability

-This table compares Gazit Globe and its peers’ net margins, return on equity and return on assets.
+This table compares Gazit Globe and its rivals’ net margins, return on equity and return on assets.

 |Net Margins